fr33land/spring-boot-microservices-architecture/README.md

 ## Microservices ecosystem

-### CommonLibs - library used to store common components
+### CommonLibs - shared library used to store common components
 This dependency is used accross all microservices.
 It holds commonly used objects between different components.
 This helps to prevent DRY (do-not-repeat-yourself) pratice accross code.
 Shared lib method is one of the commonly used pratices around microservices ecosystem

 ### EurekaServer - service registry and locator service